Soil Bearing Capacity: Terzaghi and Meyerhof

 \( \textbf{1.3}\) Punching Failure

-Punching failure occurs when the foundation is significantly deep beneath the ground surface and the situated on loose soils with low compressibility.
+Punching failure occurs when the foundation is significantly deep beneath the ground surface and is situated on loose soils with low compressibility.
 Unlike the above shear failures, there is no upheaval or tilting of adjacent soils, and the ground beneath essentially 'punches through' the soil when the capacity is exceeded.

 Unlike other failures, punching failure results in substantial settlement without a clearly defined ultimate bearing capacity.
 The compression of soil beneath the footing occurs suddenly with load increase and the failure surface does not extend above the ground surface.
 Hence, punching shear is difficult to observe and prevent.